-CURE Epilepsy's grant programs seek to accelerate promising research leading to new treatments and cures for people living with epilepsy.
-CURE Epilepsy prioritizes innovative projects that address our mission, affirming our core belief that the only acceptable final goal is "no seizures, no side-effects."
+CURE Epilepsy's investigator-initiated grant programs seek to push the envelope and accelerate promising research leading to disease-modifying breakthroughs for people living with epilepsy.
+We prioritize highly innovative, risky, paradigmshifting projects that address our mission to cure epilepsy, affirming our core belief that the only acceptable final goal is "no seizures, no side effects."